-The reasons they failed to develop a broad middle class are various, but usually the result of an imposed restriction in who can and can't be educated; high taxes on the masses; a lack of investment in the civil infrastructure; restricted land or business ownership; restrictions in who can or can't vote, and so forth.
+The reasons they failed to develop a broad middle class are various, but usually the result of an imposed restriction on who can and can't be educated; high taxes on the masses; a lack of investment in the civil infrastructure; restricted land or business ownership; restrictions in who can or can't vote, and so forth.

-As stated above, these are countries which are controlled warlords and/or autocrats.
+As stated above, these are countries which are controlled warlords or autocrats.
 Many use tribal, religious, or partisan connections to gain and keep power (which is usually maintained through fear and violence).
 These countries are almost always as corrupt as they are poor.
 Not surprising, they are usually dependent on foreign handouts to keep the corruption going, with the citizenry getting literally crumbs.

 Not even the most progressive country in Europe or Asia could boost of the same opportunities.
 There was no social, caste, or class restrictions.
 You didn't have to ascribe to a state religion.
 Innovation was rewarded.
-It was even possible to hold office.
+It was even possible to hold elective office.
 If you were determined and willing to work hard, there was nothing you couldn't accomplish.

-Since the 1970's, America's middle class has been on the decline.
+Beginning in the 1970's, America's middle class has been on the decline.
 Meanwhile, the nation's wealth has been increasingly concentrated into the hands of fewer and fewer individuals and corporations, whose grasp has spread out across the globe.

 The top 1% controls twice the wealth of the bottom 90%.
 Just eight billionaires control more wealth than 50% of the world's population.
 Three of them---Jeff Bezos, Bill Gate and Elon Musk---are wealthier than the bottom 50+ percent of Americans.
 That's over 160 million Americans.